From Top 6 on Amazon to Going Independent (And Back Again): The Baking Steel Journey

 Subject: Congratulations!
 You've been chosen to be a finalist for the Amazon Small Business Awards.

-Our email list grew, our community tightened, and we built a brand that was more than just a piece of steel—it was a resource for passionate home chefs.
+Our email list grew, our community tightened, and Baking Steel became more than a piece of steel.
+It became a resource.

 Act 3: The Strategic Return (2024–Present)